 Joannie Karon Roberts

-Bachelor of Arts in Journalism and Mass Communication
+Bachelor of Arts in Journalism and Mass Communication, 2013

 “The things I have learned at Ashford I will carry with me the rest of my life.”

 That was in 1975.
-Today, as a 59-year-old grandmother of 11 and a great-grandmother of two living in Spokane Valley, WA, Karon is finally on her way to finishing what she’d started well over three decades earlier.
-Last year, she entered her first virtual classroom to begin earing her Bachelor of Arts in Journalism and Communication at Ashford University.
+Today, as a grandmother of 11 and a great-grandmother of two living in Spokane Valley, WA, Karon has finally finished what she started well over three decades earlier, having earned her Bachelor of Arts in Journalism and Mass Communication at Ashford University.

-Now well into her degree program, Karon has maintained a 4.0 GPA, is on the Dean’s List, and has been invited to join the Golden Key International Honour Society.
-She describes her experience with Ashford so far as an empowering one.
+At Ashford, Karon maintained a high GPA, made the Dean’s List, and was invited to join the Golden Key International Honour Society.
+She described her experience with Ashford as an empowering one.
 “You will not find more dedicated staff members, instructors, or counselors.
-Each class I complete, I gain more confidence in my own abilities as a writer, a student, and a mother and grandmother.
-The things I have learned at Ashford I will carry with me the rest of my life.”
-Karon especially appreciates how the classes build upon one another, “guiding the student into a world of self-awareness and self-worth.”
+Each class I completed, I gained more confidence in my own abilities as a writer, a student, and a mother and grandmother.
+I will carry the things I learned at Ashford with me the rest of my life.”
+Karon especially appreciated how the classes build upon one another, “guiding the student into a world of self-awareness and self-worth.”

-To anyone worrying that it’s too late in life to attend college, Karon has reassuring words.
-“I am kicking the door down to 60 years old, so if anyone thinks they are too old to learn, read this story.
+To anyone worrying that it’s too late in life to attend college, Karon had reassuring words.
+“If anyone thinks they are too old to learn, read this story.
 Higher education is a life-long quest worthy of taking.
 It’s a journey into a better life, a better experience, and a better you.”

-Armed with the knowledge Karon has gained so far, she doesn’t plan to wait until she graduates next year to pursue being published.
+Armed with the knowledge Karon has gained, her goal is to become a published author.
 “It is my goal to edit the book I wrote in 1991 and transform it into a trilogy.
 I now have the proper skills required to submit a polished manuscript, and I thank Ashford University for offering the courses that will help me realize those dreams.”